genenetwork/genenetwork3/README.md

 guix shell -Df guix.scm
 ```

-Also, make sure you have the [guix-bioinformatics](https://git.genenetwork.org/guix-bioinformatics/guix-bioinformatics) channel set up.
+Also, make sure you have the guix-bioinformatics channel set up correctly and this should work

 ```bash
 guix shell --expose=$HOME/genotype_files/ -Df guix.scm